pacifics/PassDao/README.md

 - SetPresaleAmountLimits: allows the smart contract creator to set the presale limits (minimum and maximum).

 - SetPartners: allows the smart contract creator to set Eth account addresses.

+- SetShareHolders: allows organizing a private funding for the share holders.

 - SetLimits: allows the smart contract creator to set the funding limits for all partners.